 Limit on Number of Proposals per Organization: 2

-- Duke Internal: Sep.
-27, 2019
+- Duke Internal: April 3, 2023

-- Full Proposal Deadline Date: February 6, 2020
+- Full Proposal Deadline Date: Sep.
+6, 2023

 Proposals may only be submitted by the following:

-Limit on Number of Proposals per Organization: 2.
-An eligible organization may participate in two proposals per competition.
-Participation includes serving as a lead organization, non-lead organization, or subawardee on any proposal.
-Organizations participating solely as evaluators on projects are excluded from this limitation.
-Proposals that exceed the organizational eligibility limit (beyond the first two submissions based on timestamp) will be returned without review regardless of whether the organization on such a proposal serves as lead or non-lead collaborative, or subawardee) in the returned proposal.
+Participation includes serving as a lead organization or non-lead organization on any proposal.
+Organizations participating only as evaluators on projects are excluded from this limitation.
+Proposals that exceed the organizational eligibility limit will be returned without review regardless of whether the organization on such a proposal serves as lead or non-lead collaborative organization.
 Only US IHEs are eligible to submit as a lead or non-lead organization.
 Potential PIs are advised to contact their institutional office of research regarding processes used to select proposals for submission.

 Limit on Number of Proposals per PI or Co-PI: 1.
-An individual may serve as Lead Principal Investigator (PI) or co-PI on only one proposal submitted to the NRT program per annual competition.
+An individual may serve as Principal Investigator (PI) or co-PI on only one (1) proposal submitted to the NRT program per annual competition.
 Proposals that exceed the PI/co-PI eligibility limit (beyond the first submission based on timestamp), will be returned without review regardless of the individual's role (PI or co-PI) in the returned proposal.

-NRT Awards (14-15 anticipated each year) are expected to be up to five (5) years in duration with a total budget up to $3,000,000.
-Funding amounts depend upon availability of funds.
+NRT Track 1 Awards (14-16 awards each year) are expected to be up to five (5) years in duration with a total budget up to $3,000,000.

 Owing to the sponsor's restriction on the number of applications that may be submitted from Duke, anyone wishing to pursue nomination should submit the following materials as one PDF.

-Instructions for both creating an account (if you don't already have one) and submitting your materials can be found here: https://www.ctsi.duke.edu/myresearchproposal
+Instructions for creating an account (if needed) and submitting your materials: https://ctsi.duke.edu/about-myresearchproposal